microsoft/CNTK/Documentation/Documents/Configuration Files.md

 **load** specifies what sections of NDL to load.
 Multiple sections can be specified via a “:” separated list.
 The sections specified by **load** are generally used to define macros, for use by the **run** section.
 If using an external file via the **networkDescription** parameter, as in the example, the **load** parameter identifies the section(s) in that file to load.
 This parameter overrides any **load** parameters that may already exist in the file.
 If no **networkDescription** file is specified, **load** identifies a section in the current configuration file.
 It must exist where a regular configuration search will find it (peer or closer to the root of the hierarchy)

 **ndlMacros** is the file path where NDL macros may be loaded.
 This parameter is usually used to load a default set of NDL macros that can be used by all NDL scripts.
 Multiple NDL files, each specifying different sets of macros, can be loaded by specifying a “+” separated list of file paths for this “ndlMacros” parameters.
-In order to share this parameter with other Command Sections which also expect an “ndlMacros” parameter (eg, for MEL scripts), one should define it at the root level of the configuration file.
+In order to share this parameter with other Command Sections which also expect a “ndlMacros” parameter (eg, for MEL scripts), one should define it at the root level of the configuration file.

-**randomSeedOffset** is a parameter which allows you to run an experiment with a different random initializations to the learnable parameters which are meant to be initialized randomly (either uniform or Gaussian).
+**randomSeedOffset** is a parameter which allows you to run an experiment with different random initializations to the learnable parameters which are meant to be initialized randomly (either uniform or Gaussian).
 Whatever non-negative number is specified via “randomSeedOffset” will be added to the seed which would have otherwise been used.
 The default value is 0.

 ### Reader Parameters

 The reader section is used for all types of readers and the **readerType** parameter identifies which reader will be used.
 For our example, we are using the UCIFastReader, which reads text-based UCI format data.
-The format of UCI data is a line of space-delimited floating point feature and label values for each data record.
-The label information is either at the beginning or the end of each line, if label information is included in the dataset.
+The format of UCI data is a line of space-delimited floating-point feature and label values for each data record.
+The label information is either at the beginning or the end of each line if label information is included in the dataset.

 ```
 readerType=UCIFastReader